Hoff-GLiNet/test/README.md

 Branch Introduction
 =======
-- **develop** support model:AR150,MIFI,USB150,AR300M,AR750,AR750S,X750,E750,X1200,MT300N-V2,N300
+- **develop** support model: AR150, MIFI, USB150, AR300M, AR750, AR750S, X750, E750, X1200, MT300N-V2, N300

-- **openwrt-18.06.5** support model:X300B
+- **openwrt-18.06.5** support model: X300B

-- **openwrt-19.07** support model:MV1000
+- **openwrt-19.07** support model: MV1000

-- **openwrt-19.07.4** support model:MT1300
+- **openwrt-19.07.4** support model: MT1300

-- **openwrt-trunk** support model:XE300
+- **openwrt-trunk** support model: XE300

 - **openwrt-18.06-s1300** If you need to flash OpenWrt firmware on B1300/S1300, you need to modify the partition table using the intermediate firmware in this branch.

-- **openwrt-19.07.5** This branch is under developing,all models (except IPQ series) will be transferred to this branch later.
+- **openwrt-19.07.5** This branch is under developing, all models (except IPQ series) will be transferred to this branch later.
 Version 3.201 is developed based on this branch.

 - **openwrt-19.07.2, openwrt-18.06, release** No product currently uses this branch, those branch just used in transition, reserved source.

-- For example,if you want to compile the XE300 production target,you need to use ```git checkout openwrt-trunk``` command to switch openwrt-trunk branches.
+- For example, if you want to compile the XE300 production target, you need to use ```git checkout openwrt-trunk``` command to switch openwrt-trunk branches.

 Prerequisites
 =============